-6.2.2.3 Biosolids
+5.2.2.3 Biosolids

 Application of biosolids shall be subject to the provisions of the Nutrient Management Act and shall comply with the Clean Water Act and any regulations thereunder.
+The spreading of biosolids from outside of Town limits shall be prohibited.